To Build or Buy: The Software Dilemma Businesses Face

 Out-of-the-box or ready-made software is the most common type of technology investment available.
 The solutions are often labeled as “enterprise software solutions” or “SaaS” (Software-as-a-Service) tools that are purchased at a flat rate or through a subscription model.

 There is an abundance of ready-made software available in every industry.
-While some solutions are designed to improve or support specific business processes, others are intended to be the primary tools an organization uses to manage all areas of their business.
+While some solutions are designed to improve or support specific business processes, others are intended to be the primary tools an organization uses to manage all facets of the business.

 One of the largest advantages of purchasing ready-made software is how quick and easy the solutions are to use.
 While not all software options are designed the same, many come with quick integration timelines so the business can immediately start benefiting from the value they bring.